powsybl/powsybl-dynawo/docs/dynamic_simulation/model-simplifiers.md

 # Model simplifiers
 Model simplifiers allow user to remove or substitute dynamic models based on various rules.
-Simplifiers can be set in [Dynawo simulation parameters](configuration.md#optional-parameters).
+Simplifiers can be set in [Dynawo simulation parameters](configuration.md#optional-parameters) listing the simplifier name.

-## Energized simplifier
+## Energized equipment
+Add `energizedEquipment` in the configuration list to use it.

 Filter energized equipment models, namely :
 * Injection and hvdc terminals are all connected (except dangling sides)
 * Each terminal buses have a voltage level on